breatheco-de/content/src/content/lesson/webpack.md

 You can also find and download online configurations that are already completed and fine-tuned for various different application architectures that are out there: React, Angular, Vanilla JS, WordPress, etc.

 [[info]]
-|:link: We have prepared a GIT repository with several configurations depending on your needs – [click here to review the repository and download them](https://github.com/alesanchezr/webpack-tutorial)
+|:link: We have prepared a GIT repository with several configurations depending on your needs – [<button>click me!</button>](https://github.com/alesanchezr/webpack-tutorial)